metaplex-foundation/docs/docs/candy-machine-v2/03-preparing-assets.md

 :::warning

 It is important to double check that you do not skip any indices, e.g., `0.png`, `2.png`, `3.png` (missing `1.png`).
-Otherwhise you will experience problems when minting your collection.
+Otherwise you will experience problems when minting your collection.

 :::